 - Select "HOME NETWORK SETTINGS" and select "SET UP YOUR HOME NETWORK".

 - In the setup menu, choose "CREATE NETWORK".
 When prompted to allow a reboot, select "YES".
-The Horizon TV HD+ box will now leave the home network and return to "GATEWAY MODE".
+The Virgin TV HD+ box will now leave the home network and return to "GATEWAY MODE".

-Adjust the resolution and picture format on the Horizon TV HD+ Box
+Adjust the resolution and picture format on the Virgin TV HD+ Box

 - Press "MENU" on your remote control.